-As we have been getting requests from people throughout the world regarding the operating frequency for different mobile technologies in Nepal, we are here providing you the different frequency bands for the running mobile services here.
-It is the regulator body (Nepal Telecommunication Authority) which provides a chunk of frequency in different frequency bands to the Mobile Operators.
-Mobile communication has started in Nepal from 1999 with the launching of GSM service by Nepal Telecom.
+As we have been getting requests from people throughout the world regarding the operating frequency for different mobile technologies in Nepal, we are here providing you with different frequency bands for running mobile services here.
+It is the regulator body (Nepal Telecommunication Authority) that provides a chunk of frequency in different frequency bands to the Mobile Operators.
+Mobile communication has started in Nepal in 1999 with the launching of GSM service by Nepal Telecom.
 (For more history, click here)

 At first, it was only in 900 MHz for 2G GSM and then after several years, 1800 MHz was available.
 The private operator, then Spice Nepal started service in Nepal in 2005 with Mero Mobile Brand (Now Ncell).
-Nepal Telecom enjoyed full monopoly until Mero Mobile service launched to different parts of Nepal.
+Nepal Telecom enjoyed a full monopoly until Mero Mobile service was launched to different parts of the country.

-In 2002, CDMA mobile service launched in Nepal by UTL which is still operational in 850 MHz bands.
+In 2002, CDMA mobile service was launched in Nepal by UTL operated in 850 MHz bands.
 Similarly, Nepal Telecom also has the CDMA mobile service operating in the same 850 MHz band which comes from WLL, limited mobility to a full mobility service now.

-As 4 MHz bandwidth in CDMA 850 MHz overlaps with EGSM band (900 MHz), that small chunk is made unavailable to the operators.
+As 4 MHz bandwidth in CDMA 850 MHz overlaps with the EGSM band (900 MHz), that small chunk is made unavailable to the operators.
 Smart Telecom and NTSTPL have also got small chunks of bandwidth in GSM 900(EGSM)/1800 MHz.
 UTL, the Indian investment of telecom in Nepal operated CDMA in 1900 MHz band before whereas it is now made vacant as per NTA directives.

-3G (WCDMA) Mobile service was launched in Nepal by Nepal Telecom in 2007 which is on 2100 MHz Frequency band.
-Ncell even started its 3G service from 2010.
+3G (WCDMA) mobile service was launched in Nepal by Nepal Telecom in 2007 which is on 2100 MHz Frequency band.
+Ncell even started its 3G service in 2010.
 Both of the operators have got 10 MHz bandwidth each in the 2100 MHz band.
 The latest addition to the technology in Nepal is LTE (4G).